voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 Image detection dataset
 -----------------------

+The :class:`fiftyone.types.ImageDetectionDataset <fiftyone.types.dataset_types.ImageDetectionDataset>`
-The :class:`fiftyone.types.dataset_types.ImageDetectionDataset` type represents a labeled dataset consisting of images and their associated object detections stored in a simple JSON format.
+type represents a labeled dataset consisting of images and their associated object detections stored in a simple JSON format.

 Datasets of this type are exported in the following format: